nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### Contact View

 The contact view is primarily for viewing contacts.
-The main panel on the left displays a list of contacts and all of their details.
-The right sidebar contains a list of tasks with some essential details.
+The main panel on the left shows a list of contacts and all of their contact information.
+The right sidebar contains tasks with essential details.

 | Component Name   | Image                                                                |
 | ---------------- | -------------------------------------------------------------------- |